The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 From the ferry terminal, it’s easy to figure out how to get to Cozumel’s attractions.

-Booking in advance can make how to get to Cozumel much easier and more enjoyable.
+Booking in advance can make knowing how to get to Cozumel much easier and more enjoyable.

-The Cozumel ferry terminal is located near the downtown core, and there are tons of shops and restaurants within walking distance.
-You can also walk along the malecon, a seaside boardwalk with views out toward Playa del Carmen.
-But, to reach Cozumel’s beaches, you’ll need a taxi or a personal vehicle.
+The Cozumel ferry terminal is located near the downtown core.
+There are tons of shops and restaurants within walking distance.
+You can walk along the malecón, a seaside boardwalk with views out toward Playa del Carmen.
+However, to reach Cozumel’s beaches, you’ll need a taxi or a personal vehicle.

 Plus, booking in advance helps ensure you get the most favorable prices.
-Especially when it comes to rental cars.
-Use Discover Cars to compare rates.
+This is particularly true for rental cars.

 Related Reading: 8 Beachy Things to do on Cozumel Island